 Fear is one big enemy that is putting a stop to us reaching our best version.
 It's easy to feel anxious when thinking about the future.
 We don't know what will happen.
 We fear that our decisions might end up in failure.
 We might even be thinking about problems that are not necessarily there.
 Try to pinpoint what are the things that cause you to be afraid.
 If you can, confront the reasons for your fear and think of a plan of action to deal with them.
 You won't immediately conquer your fear, but the sooner you address it and take action, the less anxious you will become in the long run.

 Have the right company with you

-You might not be making progress in your life because you listen too much to what other people think of you and their expectations of you.
-This is even more so if you have some bad company with you.
+You might not be making progress in your life because you listen too much to what other people think of you and their expectations, which is even more so if you have some terrible company with you.
 Surrounding yourself with good people and having others hold you in high regard and make you accountable for wrong actions is the key to improvement.
-Along with this, you must build up your own strong sense of identity to reach the ideal version of yourself.
+Along with this, you must build up your strong sense of identity to reach the ideal version of yourself.

 Stop the excuses

-It's quite amazing to see people have so many excuses whenever they didn't do something, or things have gone wrong.
+It's pretty amazing to see people have so many excuses whenever they didn't do something or things have gone wrong.
 To overcome this, one must have a mindset focused on growth and grabbing opportunities for improvement when they are there.
 Even if things go badly, at least you tried to do something, and you probably learned a thing or two from the process.

 Set systems to manage yourself

-This has been said many times, but the adage of "think positive" proves to be an effective way of moving forward in life.
+While said many times, but the adage "think positive" proves to be an effective way of moving forward in life.
 When you practice having a positive mindset, that energy and power push you to improve and develop yourself.
-Problems will definitely come into our lives.
+Problems will come into our lives.
 Bogging yourself down with negative thoughts will not help.
-Thinking positively will motivate us every day to accomplish our tasks to realize our fullest potential one day.
+Thinking in a positive way will motivate us every day to accomplish our tasks to realize our fullest potential one day.